jeevan9s/pid-cv-balance-sys/README.md

 # PID-OpenCV Ball Balancing Platform
 > Control system leveraging PID & computer vision to balance a ball on a platform.

+**WIP**: PID tuning is ongoing.
+Final results will be added soon.

 <details>